tinwatchman/2d-array-rotation/README.md

 + `arr` (`Array`): a two-dimensional array

 ##### Returns
-The transpose of the input.
+A new two-dimensional array representing the rotated form of the input.

-#### mirror(arr)
+#### rotate180(arr)

-Flips the given array's values over its horizontal and vertical axes, the equivalent of rotating it 180 degrees clockwise.
+Rotates the given two-dimensional array 180 degrees clockwise.

 ```javascript
 let i = [